3sky/blog-src/content/posts/add-test-to-blog.md

 That again was easy, isn't it?
 Isn't :) Usage of this linter requires a lot of work from my side, especially with [MD013][3] error type.
-Adding fixes and tracking all `space` errors was an arduous process, but finally, I get well-formatted, correct Markdown files.
+Adding fixes and tracking all `space` errors was an arduous process - every single error can break my build, but finally,
+I get well-formatted, correct Markdown files.

 [1]: https://www.thoughtworks.com/continuous-integration